parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 ### Merging code

-In order for code to be merged into master it must
+In order for code to be merged into `develop` it must

 - obey the style guide (test with CPPLINT)
 - pass the linting test (test with CPPLINT)